 The existence of vacuum thin shells allowed the exploration of a new kind of phase transition in semiclassical gravity, the {\it thermalon mediated} phase transitions \cite{Thermalon1,Thermalon2,Thermalon3}.
 Vacuum solutions of Lovelock gravity in spherical symmetry can be separated into different {\it branches}.
-There is a finite set of different solutions, with only one of them having as a limiting case the unique Schwarzschild-Tangherlini solution of GR.
-It has been shown \cite{Garraffo} that, in a spherically symmetric setting, a vacuum thin shell may constitute a bubble (that is, may glue an interior with an exterior solution) only if it glues two different branches, that is, if it is a {\it vacuum bubble}, in the sense of finite temperature QFT, that might be in principle either {\it true} (if it encloses a GR branch solution) or {\it false} (if it encloses any other branch).
-In this way, a non-trivial dynamics involving vacuum solutions of Lovelock gravity has been discovered when taking into account the thermodynamic potentials associated with static vacuum thin shell solutions representing {\it vacuum bubbles}, and their classical dynamics.
+There is a finite set of different solutions, with only one of them having as a limiting case the unique Schwarzschild-Tangherlini solution of GR (which we call the GR branch).
+It has been shown \cite{Garraffo} that, in a spherically symmetric setting, a vacuum thin shell may constitute a bubble (that is, may glue an interior with an exterior solution) only if it glues two different branches, that is, if it is a {\it vacuum bubble} in the sense of finite temperature Quantum Field Theory (QFT), that might be either {\it true} (if it encloses a GR branch solution) or {\it false} (if it encloses any other branch).
+In this way, a non-trivial dynamics involving vacuum solutions of Lovelock gravity has been discovered when taking into account the thermodynamic potentials associated with static vacuum thin shell solutions representing {\it vacuum bubbles} and their classical dynamics.